 Further investigations showed that salary was not an issue when considering teaching as a profession.
 The major deterrent - voiced by almost a third of respondents -. was having to manage student behaviour.

 The status of teachers in society is still worthwhile, but it is not as strong as it used to be.
 In the past, teachers were seldom front page news because they were trusted to get their job done with the minimum of fuss.
 Times have changed.
 Accountability is paramount.
-Adjusting to this significant change in public liability has been a shock to the profession, but it needs to adapt to new frames of reference retain its credibility.
+Adjusting to this significant change in public liability has been a shock to the profession, but it needs to adapt to new frames of reference to retain its credibility.

 Educators need to inform society better about the work they do and crush misconceptions about being nothing more than paid child-minders.
 Letting people know how much time they spend on updating their skills and reacting to changes in society's needs would also benefit them.
 If these goals are achieved, teachers will grow in self-esteem and climb the ladder of social status.